navferty/NavfertyExcelAddIn/README.md

 ### Online Install

 You can install the add-in from the official website of the project:
 [navferty.ru](https://www.navferty.ru).
-Just download and run the setup.exe.
+Just download and run setup.exe.

 You may need to manually import the self-signed certificate before the installation process can be finished.

-The installation process also requires internet connection to load latest version.
+The installation process also requires an internet connection to load the latest version.

 ### Offline Install

-The solution is built in Azure, you can download the full archive with installation files from there:
+The solution is built in Azure.
+You can download the full archive with installation files from there:

 * Visit https://navferty.visualstudio.com/NavfertyExcelAddIn/_build?definitionId=3

-* Select latest build of 'NavfertyExcelAddIn - Publish' pipeline:
+* Select the latest build of 'NavfertyExcelAddIn - Publish' pipeline:

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install1.png)